Mountain Desert District of the Unitarian Universalist Association

 ARTICLE VIII – LEADERSHIP SUCCESSION COMMITTEE

-In addition to the members of the Board of Trustees, the Delegate Assembly will also elect a Leadership Succession Committee (LSC).
-The LSC is a Standing Committee of the Mountain Desert District.
-It works with the Board and the Regional Lead or designee to establish policies and procedures for the selection and qualification of candidates for District office, as well as for the selection of a chair for the LSC.
+The Board of Trustees will also serve as Leadership Succession Committee (LSC).
+The Board will work with the Regional Lead or designee to establish policies and procedures for the selection and qualification of candidates for District office.

-The responsibility of the LSC is to identify and recommend qualified candidates for all elective positions within the District.
-Further, it is the responsibility of the LSC to ascertain the number of “open” positions (in any given year) and to provide a full slate of candidates for these positions, a minimum of forty-five (45) days prior to the next Delegate Assembly.
-The LSC shall nominate individuals to serve as members of a District Awards Committee.
+The responsibility of the Board is to identify and recommend qualified succession candidates for all elective positions within the District.
+Further, it is the responsibility of the Board to ascertain the number of “open” positions (in any given year) and to provide a full slate of candidates for these positions, a minimum of forty-five (45) days prior to the next Delegate Assembly.
+The Board shall nominate individuals to serve as members of a District Awards Committee.